Federal procurement, built for small-business contractors

 Small-business federal contractors

-Socioeconomic categories and the SBA programs behind them are part of how Bid scores opportunities — not a marketing checkbox.
+Socioeconomic categories and the SBA programs behind them are real inputs into how Bid scores opportunities — not labels we paste on the page.

 8(a)